lhj1982/productfinder-infra/README.md

 ```

 You should explore the contents of this project.
-It demonstrates a CDK app with an instance of a stack (`PrecheckConsumerStack`)
+It demonstrates a CDK app with an instance of a stack (`ProductFinderInfraStack`)
 which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.